Last updated 02/10/2023

 Licensed practical nurse (LPN) under the supervision of a RN or physician assistant (PA), and

-- Follow data parameters established by a licensed physician’s plan of care, and
+- Follow data parameters established by a plan of care, and

 - Meet or exceed applicable federal and state legal requirements of medical and health information privacy, including compliance with HIPAA.